semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 To begin, create a new project in Semaphore and select the demo.
 Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click on **fork & run**.

-The demo ships with a ready-to-use pipeline, but we'll learn more by manually setting it up, thus, when prompted, click on "I want configure this project from scratch.”
+The demo ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up.
+Hence, when prompted, click on "I want configure this project from scratch.”

 ![Create a new pipeline](./figures/04-scratch.png){ width=70% }

 We’ll start with the Billing application.
-Find the Go starter workflow and click on customize:
+Find the **Go starter workflow** and click on **customize**:

 ![Select the Go starter workflow](./figures/04-go-starter.png){ width=95% }